 Turmeric!
 Turmeric!
 Bright, sunny, spicy turmeric!

 So, here you go.
 All the things you want in ONE super simple, good-4-you kinda meal.
+I also made you Instant pot turmeric tahini chicken soup if that is more your fancy.

 Our story begins, as all good stories do, with sizzling smooth coconut oil dancing across the base of our Instant pots.
 Then juicy little nuggets of chicken come onto the scene, wrapping themselves into the coconut oil hug and getting golden brown and GLORIOUS.